- As opposed to potassium which is intracellular.

-- Fluid restriction – below urine output.
-Used for oedematous states (heart and liver failure), SIADH, primary polydipsia and advanced renal failure
+- Fluid restriction to 800mls daily (or at minimum to less than urine output) – Used for oedematous states (heart and liver failure), SIADH, primary polydipsia and advanced renal failure

-- Na+ replacement – true volume depletion (removes stimulus for ADH release) or adrenal insufficiency (replaces Na+ lost from kidneys)
+- Isotonic or hypertonic (3%) saline – if true volume depletion (removes stimulus for ADH release) or adrenal insufficiency (replaces Na+ lost from kidneys)